In normal operation, the Bourne Shell (better known

 The flag to use to turn error-checking on from the

-start is -e
+start is -e.

 The shell can turn error-checking on and off, and

-the commands to do so are set +e
+the commands to do so are set +e and

 I should note that this specification is for Bourne Shells that are not part of Berkeley UNIX®, as shells from Berkeley do not do error control.
 You can get a similar effect, however, by changing the last three lines to be: